sofblocks/sofblocks.github.io/_posts/blog/2020-07-07-attackingad.md

 ### Kerberos

-Our blog post on [Cryptography](/cryptography) explains more in depth how kerberos works.
+Our blog post on [Cryptography](/cryptography) explains in depth how kerberos works.

 The user attempts to join the network through the client’s interactive logon screen.

-The client constructs a package called an authenticator which has information about the client (username, date, and time).
+The client constructs a package called an authenticator which has information about the user (username, date, and time).
 Except for the username, all the other information contained in the authenticator is encrypted with the user’s password.

 The client then sends the encrypted authenticator to the KDC (Key Distribution Center).